-The white-tailed deer is perhaps the most influential wildlife species in PA's forested ecosystems.
+The white-tailed deer is perhaps the most influential wildlife species in Pennsylvania’s forested ecosystems.
 When their population is out of balance with habitat, they impact state forests and parks by browsing tree seedlings, shrubs, and wildflowers beyond their capacity to reproduce, impacting the ability to sustain a healthy, fully functioning forest.

 To accomplish its mission of conserving Pennsylvania’s forests, DCNR manages deer on its lands and promotes sustainable deer management on all commonwealth forest lands.

 The Deer Management Assistance Program (DMAP), established by the Pennsylvania Game Commission, allows DCNR to promote forest regeneration by targeting the most vulnerable and severely impacted tracts for additional antlerless deer harvests.

 Promote a diverse, healthy natural habitat that supports wildlife diversity and healthy deer populations

 Establish and maintain regeneration to support sustainable forestry practices with minimal need for deer fencing

 Promote a healthy, sustainable forest and native, wild plant communities

 To meet these goals, DCNR will follow these objectives:

 Increase the number of native plants that are indicators of a balanced deer population

 Increase the number of regeneration sample plots adequately stocked